 It's remarkable.
-That tells you why an individual, when he's exteriorized, can be in this room and be on Mars, bing, bing.
-He isn't in this room and he isn't on Mars.
-There is no mass or energy moving from this room to Mars and back here again, see?
+That tells you why an individual, when he's exteriorized, can be in this room and he on More hing hing this room and he isn't on More There is no mass or energy moving from this room to Mars and back here again, see?
 There isn't any energy motion.
 And all he's got to do is just assume a new viewpoint.
 Bang, bang.